 Elin works in close collaboration with Indigenous groups and First Nations to achieve their goals, using her experience to support recognition and protection of Indigenous and Aboriginal rights, securing economic benefits, and achieving greater self-governance.

-Elin was called to the Bar in 2007 after she clerked at the British Columbia Court of Appeal in 2006
+Elin was called to the Bar in 2007 after she clerked at the British Columbia Court of Appeal in 2006.
+She joined Mandell Pinder in 2016.

-Bachelor of Arts, Religion and Literature, University of British Columbia, 2000
+B.A., Religion and Literature, University of British Columbia (2000)

-Mounting major Aboriginal Law, Administrative Law, Constitutional Law and Charter cases
+Mounting major Aboriginal Law, Administrative Law, Constitutional Law and Charter cases, as a part of a team.

 Successfully appealed to the Supreme Court of Canada on behalf of a First Nation to obtain just compensation for their historic loss of reserve lands used for a hydro-electric project, and clarifying the law of equitable compensation.